 The Second Law also implies that misfortune may be no one’s fault.
 The human mind naturally thinks that when bad things happen—accidents, disease, famine—someone must have wanted them to happen….[But] not only does the universe not care about our desires, but in the natural course of events it will appear to thwart them, because there are so many more ways for things to go wrong than to go right.
 Houses burn down, ships sink, battles are lost for the want of a horseshoe nail.

-I thought about conspiracy theories and entropy.
-For some, it may feel satisfying to account fully for a disaster by believing in the plots and actions of secret human enemies.
-But entropy and its agents— coincidence, irrational human impulse, materials and systems gone awry, among others—are all on stage as well, more difficult to identify, and less satisfying to blame.
+I found myself thinking about entropy in connection with conspiracy theories.
+For some, it may feel satisfying to account fully for a disaster by tracing the stealthy plots and actions of human enemies.
+But entropy and its agents— coincidence, irrational human impulse, materials and systems gone awry, among others—are all on stage as well, more difficult to identify, and much less satisfying to blame.

 Pinker’s perspective also cast a new light for me on the familiar serenity prayer: that we should try to accept what we cannot change, find the courage to change what we can, and hope that we can tell the difference between the two.
-The Second Law puts a foundation under that difficult first step, the acceptance of what we can’t change.
-It’s easier to do that when we understand that things don’t easily stay as they are in the first place–and often no one is at fault.
-We may do the best we can to stay healthy, so we’re reluctant to accept that our body will fail eventually for reasons beyond our control.
-Committees and governments may bring the benefits of social order for a while, but we can recognize how such social efforts will fall into stagnation or conflict eventually without anyone being at fault.
+The Second Law puts a foundation under that difficult first step, the acceptance of things that we cannot change.
+It’s easier to do that when we understand that conditions don’t easily stay as they are in the first place–and often no one is at fault.
+We do out best to stay healthy, for example, so we’re reluctant to accept that our body will fail eventually for reasons beyond our control.
+Committees and governments may bring the benefits of social order for a period of time, but we can recognize how such social efforts will fall into stagnation or conflict eventually without anyone being a villain.

 Entropy is sometimes described as a re-organizing and re-forming force, rather than as a dis-ordering one.
 An organized thing will if left to itself take on new forms, occupy more or less space, detach and reattach.
 If it’s the original thing that you are focused on, then indeed that thing will have “broken down.”
 Ice cubes melt and disappear.
 But a friendship may rearrange itself into a marriage, then into a divorce, then into a business partnership.
-Stars explode and their atoms of metals form Earth and us.
+Stars explode, their atoms of metals fly out into the cosmos and come together again in the Earth and in us.
 Entropy, transformation, Buddhist impermanence.

-But for Pinker, so disruptive is the Second Law that it defines life’s purpose.
-The Second Law “defines the ultimate purpose of life, mind and striving: to deploy energy and information to fight back the tide of entropy and carve out refuges of beneficial order.”
+Still, for Pinker, it’s the disruptive aspect of the Second Law that we underestimate.
+In fact it “defines the ultimate purpose of life, mind and striving: to deploy energy and information to fight back the tide of entropy and carve out refuges of beneficial order.”
 Appreciating the Second Law means pursuing such purposes more consciously while understanding that, without blame, the tide always comes back in.